PrabhakerP/CosmosDBHOL/modules/module01.md

     ![Create a Resource](../images/module01/01.01-create-resource.png)

-2. Search the Marketplace for "Microsoft Purview" and click **Create**.
+2. On the New page, search for and select Azure Cosmos DB.

     ![Create Purview Resource](../images/module01/01.02-create-purview.png)